API Documentation

 • mark_identical (bool, optional) – highlight where series are identical with green, by default True

-• mark_introduced (bool, optional) – mark observations that are not in the base timeseries with X’s, by default False
+• mark_introduced (bool, optional) – mark observations that are not in the base time series with X’s, by default False

 • ax (axis, optional) – axis to plot on, by default None